Deep energy retrofit: Deep energy retrofits vs. Conventional energy retrofits

-Conventional energy retrofits focus on isolated system upgrades (i.e. lighting and HVAC equipment).
-These retrofits are generally simple and fast, but they often miss opportunity for saving more energy cost-effectively.
+Conventional energy retrofits focus on isolated system upgrades (i.e. lighting and (HVAC) Heating, ventilation, and air conditioning equipment).
+While these retrofits are generally simple, fast and comparatively inexpensive, deep energy retrofits, while expensive, replace systems to be more energy efficient.

-Deep energy retrofits require a systems-thinking approach than the traditional approach followed for a conventional retrofit – home weatherization or typical home performance upgrade.
-Systems thinking approach is a step ahead of traditional analysis by evaluating the interactions between the different isolated components in the building.
-For example, Home Performance with ENERGY STAR offers a comprehensive, whole-house approach to improving your home's energy efficiency, comfort and safety while helping to reduce the energy costs only by up to 20%.
-In addition to the efficiency measures taken for a building, a deep energy retrofit requires occupants’ proactive role in energy conservation.
-This approach must take into account all the energy uses in the home, as well as the activities of the occupants.
-Deep energy retrofit projects are an evidence to the fact that technology is available to set the thresholds of energy savings to a limit much higher than that achieved by a conventional retrofits.
+Deep energy retrofits require a systems-thinking approach compared to the traditional approach followed for a conventional retrofit – home weatherization or typical home performance upgrade.
+Systems thinking evaluates the interactions between the different isolated components in the building.
+For example, Home Performance with ENERGY STAR offers a comprehensive, whole-house approach to improving a home's energy efficiency, comfort and safety while helping to reduce the energy costs by up to 20%.
+In addition to the efficiency measures taken for a building, a deep energy retrofit requires occupants' proactive role in energy conservation.
+This approach usually takes into account all the energy uses in the home, as well as the activities of the occupants.

-Deep energy retrofits achieve much greater energy efficiency by taking a whole-building approach, addressing many systems at once.
-It is most economical and convenient to take this approach on buildings with overall poor efficiency performance, with multiple systems nearing the end of useful life, and perhaps other reasons.
+Deep energy retrofits achieve greater energy efficiency by taking a whole-building approach, addressing many systems at once.
+It is usually more economical and convenient to take this approach on buildings with overall poor efficiency performance, with multiple systems nearing the end of useful life, and perhaps other reasons.

-Opportunity in Deep energy retrofit

-Deep energy retrofits and conventional energy retrofits both undertake different approaches and lead to varied outcomes.
-In scenarios where capital improvements are being looked forward to in an existing project deep energy retrofit is certainly an upper hand decision to create the most value out of investments in the long term.
-Deep energy retrofits can be well-timed to reap maximum benefits in such situations.

 Occupant behavior

-The overall success of the deep energy retrofit project also depends upon the inclusion of occupants in all the phases of the project.
-The phases include – project recruitment, project planning and during the use.
-Occupant behavior requires the project to focus on building owners’ needs and wants as much as the technical specifications.
+The overall success of the deep energy retrofit project can depend upon the inclusion of occupants in all the phases of the project.
+The phases include – project recruitment, project planning and use.
+Occupant behavior requires the project to focus on building owners' needs and wants as much as the technical specifications.
 This ascertains actual performance, cost-effectiveness, willingness to progress from a design to an actual implementation, and occupant satisfaction.
-Also, evidence suggests that our building simulation models can become more accurate for a given house when we include actual operational information, such as thermostat set-points, appliance usage, etc. (Ingle et al., 2012).
+Also, evidence suggests that building simulation models can become more accurate for a given structure when actual operational information, such as thermostat set-points, appliance usage, etc. are included.

+In Europe, for funding for retrofitting, there are unique European Union bank initiatives that offer funds or help, including the Joint European Support for Sustainable Investment in City Areas initiative and the European Local Energy Assistance (ELENA) project.